John von Doussa

+The Hon.
 John William von Doussa (born 17 September 1940) is a former Australian judge and public servant.
 He was a judge of the Federal Court of Australia from 1988 to 2003, president of the Human Rights and Equal Opportunity Commission from 2003 to 2008, and chancellor of the University of Adelaide from 2004 to 2010.

 Early life

 Von Doussa attended St Peter's College, Adelaide.
 He graduated from the University of Adelaide in 1962 with a Bachelor of Laws degree.
 He was "the fourth generation of his family to take up law", and is a great-grandson of Louis von Doussa.

 Legal and judicial career

 Von Doussa served his articles of clerkship with Thomson, Hogarth, Ross & Lewis, and was called to the bar in 1963.
 He served as president of the Law Society of South Australia from 1982 to 1983, and became one of the state's most prominent barristers.
 In 1986, von Doussa was appointed to the Supreme Court of South Australia.
 He was elevated to the Federal Court of Australia in 1988, where he would serve until 2003.

 In 1994 he presided over the landmark "Carpets Case", in which damages were awarded to a group of Aboriginal artists under the Copyright Act 1968 and Trade Practices Act after their rights to intellectual property were seen to have been infringed by a Perth import company which had used their designs on carpets manufactured in Vietnam.

 In 2001, von Doussa delivered a controversial judgment related to the Hindmarsh Island bridge controversy.
 He held that he was "not satisfied that the restricted women's knowledge was fabricated or that it was not part of genuine Aboriginal tradition".
 His ruling directly contradicted the earlier findings of the Hindmarsh Island Royal Commission.

 Von Doussa was made an additional judge on the Supreme Court of the Australian Capital Territory in 1989, a common appointment for Federal Court judges.
 He has also received appointments as a non-resident judge on the Court of Appeal of Vanuatu (1997), Supreme Court of Fiji (2003), and Supreme Court of Nauru (2010).